salepape/solar-system-simulation/README.md

 * :ringed_planet: Celestial Bodies with their moons, in motion along circular orbits, with adjustable simulation speed
 * :movie_camera: Perspective Camera Controller & Input System for an intuitive exploration
 * :globe_with_meridians: Meshes computed in code from scratch, or loaded from file for asteroid/ring system 3D Models
-* :mag: Mesh blending taking into account the distance of each scene entity to the player camera
+* :mag: Mesh blending taking into account the distance of each Scene Entity to the Perspective Camera
 * :rocket: 3D Mesh Renderer with instanced rendering to draw the belts in a more performant way
-* :page_facing_up: 2D Text renderer to display celestial body names
+* :page_facing_up: Glyph Loader rendered on 2D quads to display the names of Celestial Bodies
 * :flashlight: Blinn-Phong Illumination model running on GPU via GLSL shaders, with a Point Light for Sun contribution.

 Comments in the codebase describe implementation details (technical decisions, documentation, etc.)